Mediastreamer2 is a powerful and lightweight streaming engine specialized for voice/video telephony applications.

 - Volume control, automatic gain control

-- Can use plugins: to add new codecs, or new core functionalities, such as remote directory search of sip addresses for example.
+- Can use plugins: to add new codecs, new sound input/output backend...

 Design and principles